 How to Write a CV as a Nurse: A Guide for the Incoming or Experienced

-First, create a table of contents and list all relevant skills.
-Examples include: communication skills, leadership experience, knowledge of medical software programs or fluency in another language.
+Begin by creating a table of contents that outlines the different sections of your CV.
+Next, list all relevant skills, including communication skills, leadership experience, knowledge of medical software programs, or fluency in another language.
 Make sure your resume is clear about what you are qualified for but also specific enough to differentiate between the various roles available within nursing.

-A professional summary is a brief paragraph at the beginning of your CV that includes one to two sentences.
-In this section, you can introduce yourself to the hiring team.
-You can highlight your skill set, education and experience.
+Your professional summary is a brief paragraph at the beginning of your CV that introduces you to the hiring team.
+In this section, highlight your skill set, education, and experience.
 Your summary should be attention-grabbing so that hiring managers read the rest of your resume.

-Creating a list of qualifications is another important section to include on any nurse's CV as it helps you stand out from other nursing applicants.
-In this part, describe abilities such as assessing patient needs or performing resuscitation procedures.
+Creating a list of qualifications is another important section to include on any nurse's CV.
+Describe abilities such as assessing patient needs or performing resuscitation procedures.
 This will allow employers to see how skilled nurses are at their job and what they bring to an organization in terms of added value.

 If possible, try making connections between previous positions and what skills they provided for future employment opportunities.
 This will give potential employers an idea as to where their organization could benefit from hiring a new employee with relevant experience.

-Before completing your CV, you can review your document to ensure it's ready to submit to an employer.
+Before completing your CV, review your document to ensure it's ready to submit to an employer.
 Consider checking the following elements of your CV to increase your chances of getting hired:

 If you are interested in getting a job as a nurse, it's important to create an effective CV that illustrates your relevant skills.
-Learning what to include in your nurse CV can help your target employer learn about your credentials, educational background and work experience.
+Learning what to include in your nurse CV can help your target employer learn about your credentials, educational background, and work experience.
 An effective CV can also influence hiring managers to contact you for an interview.
-In this article, we discuss what a nurse CV is, learn how to write a CV for a nursing position, examine a template and example CV and explore tips for writing your own.
+Use this guide to create a standout nurse CV that will help you land the job you want.